xyderos/doxygen-generate-documentation/README.md

     2) Or copy the __Documentation__ folder to the root and then back to the folder you would wish to have the documentation

 4) __Open the Documentation folder with your browser and open index.html__

+_PS : Building the image on the first run will take approx 10 mins_